JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 - They had a salary range in mind.
 - You convinced them that *you* are the candidate they need.
 - They redefined the role to give them more room to pay you.
-- They made a strong offer with room to negotiate.
+- They made a strong offer with room to [counter offer]({{ site.baseurl }}/salary-negotiation-script) and negotiate.

 If you had told them your expected salary, you may not have even gotten this far.
 True, maybe your guess would've been good.
 But what if you guessed lower?
 You would've cost yourself money.
 What if you guess higher?
 They may not have continued interviewing you if you were "too expensive", and you never would have had the opportunity to show them that you're the ideal candidate for the position they're trying to fill.

+And all of this is just to get a strong *initial* job offer.
+You can *continue* telling your story when you counter offer (see this [salary negotiation email sample]({{ site.baseurl }}/salary-negotiation-email-sample/) for an example of how you continue telling your story even as you counter offer), and that may drive their budget even higher.

 Now that we've talked about why sharing your current salary or expected salary is such a bad idea, let's loop back to the question at the beginning of this article: